Academic integrity in online assessment

 - Your work must be your own.
 If your answers in a test or examination are developed with another student or students, a friend, family member or any third party, you are in breach of academic-integrity expectations.

-- Any ideas or information in your assessment that are not your own must be referenced.
+- Any ideas or information in your assessment that are not your own must be referenced (including information taken from lecture slides and notes).

 Make sure you have good note-taking practices